-This kind of oscillating behavior is not very exceptional, a similar paraxial optics and quantum fields on the light cone was first reported in \cite{Sudarshan:1982gv, Mukunda:1982gu}.
-Notably, distributions in the boost invariant longitudinal space shows a long-distance tail as reported recently in Refs.\cite{Miller:2019ysh,Weller:2021wog}.
+This kind of oscillating behavior is not very exceptional; a similar paraxial optics and quantum fields on the light cone were first reported in \cite{Sudarshan:1982gv, Mukunda:1982gu}.
+Notably, distributions in the boost invariant longitudinal space show a long-distance tail as reported recently in Refs.\cite{Miller:2019ysh,Weller:2021wog}.
 A qualitatively similar diffraction pattern has also been observed in other observables such as DVCS amplitude, GPDs, and the parton density in longitudinal position space \cite{Brodsky:2006in,Brodsky:2006ku,Chakrabarti:2008mw,Manohar:2010zm}.

-Fig.\ref{fig_BM_sig}, shows our model result of Boer-Mulder Wigner distribution in boost invariant longitudinal position space for $u$ and $d$ quarks.
-The similar diffraction pattern is noticed caused by the finite integration limit in Fourier transformation in Eq(\ref{SiBM}).
-The model result for Boer-Mulders Wigner distribution is negative for both the quarks, while the peak of maxima are larger for $u$ quark than the $d$ quark.
-The change in polarity from $u$ to $d$ quark justifies the left-right symmetry for the Sivers function, whereas Boer-Mulders distribution does not show any change in polarity which led to one directional shift in spin density.
+Fig.\ref{fig_BM_sig}, shows our model result of the Boer-Mulder Wigner distribution in boost invariant longitudinal position space for $u$ and $d$ quarks.
+A similar diffraction pattern is noticed, caused by the finite integration limit in the Fourier transformation in Eq.(\ref{SiBM}).
+The model result for the Boer-Mulders Wigner distribution is negative for both the quarks, while the peaks of maxima are larger for $u$ quark than the $d$ quark.
+The change in polarity from $u$ to $d$ quark justifies the left-right symmetry for the Sivers function, whereas Boer-Mulders distribution does not show any change in polarity which led to a one-directional shift in spin density.
 This difference can be justified from the model results of $F_{1,2}$ and $H_{1,1}$ GTMDs shown in Fig.\ref{fig_GTMD_xz}.
-The upper row is the model result when $\bfp$ is parallel to $\bfd$ and a less significant interference is noticed for the region $\xi_{max}<x$ compare to Sivers distribution.
+The upper row is the model result when $\bfp$ is parallel to $\bfd$, and a less significant interference is noticed for the region $\xi_{max}<x$ compared to the Sivers distribution.
 This can be understood from the model result of $H_{1,1}$ which does not have the third term (Eq.\ref{H11}) containing $(\chi^{\prime\prime}_2-\chi^{\prime}_2)$ term like Sivers distribution.
 The lower row of Fig.\ref{fig_BM_sig} represents the model results when $\bfp$ and $\bfd$ are perpendicular to each other and the distribution becomes symmetric as expected.